Kubernetes

 The key benefits of Kubernetes operators include:

-In short, operators offer the benefit of a flexible, extensible approach to deploying applications, as well as performing other tasks that involve complex changes to resource configurations in Kubernetes.
+In short, operators offer the benefit of a flexible, extensible approach to deploying applications, especially stateful workloads and other specific applications that benefit from an application specific controller, as well as performing other tasks that involve complex changes to resource configurations in Kubernetes.

 How to create a Kubernetes operator